 Who should I contact if I am experiencing discrimination at work?
-Ohio Employment Discrimination Lawyer
+Ohio Employment Discrimination Lawyers

-If you are experiencing discrimination at work, contact our Ohio employment discrimination lawyer today for a FREE consultation.
+If you are experiencing discrimination at work, contact our Ohio employment discrimination lawyers today for a FREE consultation.

-As an Ohio employment discrimination lawyer, it is important that employees understand the elements of an employment discrimination case.
-As an Ohio employment discrimination attorney, most cases of discrimination must go through certain steps.
+As Ohio employment discrimination lawyers, it is important that employees understand the elements of an employment discrimination case.
+As Ohio employment discrimination attorneys, most cases of discrimination must go through certain steps.

 If an employee plans to assert a violation of a federal anti-discrimination statute, including the ADA/ADAAA (disability discrimination), Title VII (discrimination based upon pregnancy, gender, race, color, religion, or national origin), ADEA (age discrimination), and GINA (genetic information discrimination), the employee must first file a charge of discrimination with the EEOC.
 The EEOC will generally investigate the charge of discrimination (and may mediate or hold an evidentiary hearing regarding the charge of discrimination) before it issues a Notice of Right to Sue.